 Pittsburgh Arts & Lectures “New & Noted” – Suzanne Simard

-REGISTER HERE for in-person seating.
-This is a paid event.
-Your ticket includes a paperback copy of Finding the Mother Tree, available for pick up at the event.
-A livestream is not available.
+REGISTER HERE.
+Please note that this is a paid event; tickets are $22, which includes a paperback copy of Finding the Mother Tree, available for pick up at the event.

 Suzanne Simard is a pioneer on the frontier of plant communication and intelligence; she’s been compared to Rachel Carson, hailed as a scientist who conveys complex, technical ideas in a way that is dazzling and profound.
 Now, in her first book, Simard brings us into the intimate world of the trees, in which she brilliantly illuminates the fascinating and vital truths—that trees are not simply the source of timber or pulp, but are a complicated, interdependent circle of life; that forests are social, cooperative creatures connected through underground networks by which trees communicate their vitality and vulnerabilities with communal lives not that different from our own.